ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     ```
     python plotband_shifted.py
     ```
     Is carbon diamond a metal or an insulator?
-Where is the valence band maximum and the conduction band minimum? how big is the band gap?
+At which k-points is the valence band maximum and the conduction band minimum?
+How large is the band gap (and is it direct or indirect)?

     ??? success "Final result"
         <figure markdown="span">
           ![Diamond primitive cell](assets/band_structure.svg){ width="500" }
         </figure>

-        From the final result we can see that the valence band max is at Γ (the first point on our path), the conduction band min is located between Γ and X and the band gap is around 4 eV.
-We could read the value of the energy at this point from one of the other output files, `bands.out`.
+        From the graph we can see that the valence band maximum is at Γ (the first point on our path), the conduction band minimum is located between Γ and X and the size of the indirect band gap is around 4 eV (note that this is significantly smaller than the experimentally measured band gap of diamond).
 Note that here we have shifted the entire spectrum so that this point is at 0 eV.

 Summary
 -------

-- In this lab we looked at how to:
+- In this lab we learned how to:
-    - reach k-point convergence in solids.
+    - achieve k-point convergence in solids.
     - calculate the electronic band structure of a solid.
-- We have seen how several calculations may be chained together where the output of one is used as an input for a subsequent calculation.
+- We have seen how several calculations may be chained together where the output of one is used as an input for the next one.
-- We should always keep in mind that the Kohn-Sham eigenvalues as obtained from a DFT calculation do not correspond to the real interacting electron energy levels, but are often useful as a first approximation.
+- We should always keep in mind that the Kohn-Sham eigenvalues obtained from a DFT calculation do not correspond to the energy levels of the real interacting electrons, but are often useful as a first approximation.